Testing left-right symmetry with an inverse seesaw mechanism at the LHC: Signal topology and the KS process

 \section{Signal topology and the KS process}

 The KS process gives rise to the $\ell\ell jj$ final state.
-This process is well known and has been searched for by both the ATLAS and CMS collaborations (see, e.g.,~\cite{ATLAS:2018dcj,CMS:2021qef}).
+To be specific, the leptons are same flavour and same sign in nature.
+The same process ignoring the charges of leptons has been searched for by both the ATLAS and the CMS collaborations (see, e.g., Refs.~\cite{ATLAS:2018dcj,CMS:2021qef}).
 When $M_{W^\prime} < M_{N_R}$, the process is kinematically suppressed and hence, difficult to probe.
-The $M_{W^\prime} \gtrsim M_{N_R}$ region is accessible and can be further categorised into two kinematic regions -- resolved and merged~\cite{Nemevsek:2018bbt}:
+The $M_{W^\prime} \gtrsim M_{N_R}$ region is accessible and can be further categorised into two kinematic regions---resolved and merged~\cite{Nemevsek:2018bbt}:

 \begin{enumerate}

 \item[(a)] When the RHN is not much lighter than $W^\prime$, i.e., $0.1\, M_{W^\prime}\lesssim M_{N_R} < M_{W^\prime}$, the two jets from the $W^{\prime*}$ decay can be resolved.
 This leads to two isolated leptons and at least two high $p_T$ jets.
 This process is fully reconstructible: the $jj$ system along with one lepton can be used to reconstruct the $N_R$.
 The invariant mass of the $\ell\ell j j$ system forms a peak around $W'$ mass.